Undergraduate Application Requirement

 Academic Entrance Requirements

-Prior to acceptance on to the Bachelor Degree Programme, you need to provide evidence that you have gained suitable academic qualifications.
+Prior to acceptance on to the Undergraduate Programme, you need to provide evidence that you have gained suitable academic qualifications.

 A secondary school certificate of a sufficiently high level to permit university entry will generally be acceptable, however applications will be examined on an individual basis by the Admissions Board.